-On November 3, 2020, KBH and its members entered into the Contribution and Equity Purchase Agreement ("Agreement") whereby Solar acquired a total of 73,500,000 Common units in KBH and the continuing members/investors retained 10,500,000 Common units.
-The Agreement included contingent consideration that is valued at the time of closing and based on achieving certain performance-based targets as defined in the Agreement as of December 31, 2022 and December 31, 2023.
-The Company believes that the performance-based targets will not be achieved based on available information and certain assumptions known at the time of the business combination and period end, therefore, the estimated fair value of the contingent consideration is \$-0- as of November 3, 2020 and December 31, 2020.
+On November 3, 2020, KBHT and its members entered into the Contribution and Equity Purchase Agreement ("Agreement") whereby SLR acquired a total of 73,500,000 Common units in KBHT and the continuing members/investors retained 10,500,000 Common units.
+The Agreement included contingent consideration that was valued at the time of closing and based on achieving certain performance-based targets as defined in the Agreement as of December 31, 2022 and December 31, 2023.
+The Company believes that the performance-based targets will not be achieved based on available information and certain assumptions known at the time of the business combination and year end, therefore, the estimated fair value of the contingent consideration was \$-0- as of December 31, 2021 and 2020.